ApconiX Welcomes Dr Sean Hammond

-ApconiX is delighted to welcome Dr Sean Hammond who joins us as a Principal Scientist in Immunotoxicology/Immune-oncology and is the latest addition to our growing target safety assessment team.
+ApconiX is delighted to welcome Dr Sean Hammond who joins us as an Immunotoxicology Lead and is the latest addition to our growing target safety assessment team.

 Sean recently completed his PhD at the University of Liverpool, following on from his first degree in Pharmacology where he received the year prize.
 His degree projects were conducted at the Wolfson Centre for Personalised Medicine and were entitled ‘Are pregnant women are at increased risk of adverse drug reactions? and ‘The translocation of GLUT4 transporter in response to insulin using innovative techniques’.